 Ex-spouses may find communication between them during the holidays to be difficult, especially if their divorce is relatively recent.
 All kinds of emotions can emerge, and they can very easily slip into unpleasant conversations that may get in the way.
 Technology can make it easier to say “thank you,” or other kind-hearted messages.
 A simple message that acknowledges the ex for having been there for the child or thanking them for specific acts of kindness towards you could be the most meaningful gift that you send – or receive – all holiday.

 However, please be warned against using technology to communicate without first thinking things through.
+Virtual time with your children can be beneficial, but it can have its drawbacks.

 However, Chan cautioned against using technology to communicate, without first thinking things through.
 “It’s worth taking the time to draft what you want to say, before making a video or sending an email, just to ensure that the message is clear and appropriate.
 Emotions can be harder to convey, and easier to misinterpret, when people aren’t face-to-face.
 And of course, people should never forget that their communication may not be confidential, especially if it’s a Tweet or a Facebook post – even if the profile is set to private.
 So anything confidential or sensitive should be saved for a phone call or an in-person meeting.”